Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

    -Wallet ID:                          5
 ```

-From the CLI, run a standard `send` command, using an address from the VC Holder's wallet with the `-t` flag:
+From the CLI, run a standard `send` command.
+In this example, we will use the following flags:
+  * `-i` -- The `Wallet ID` of the CR-CAT
+  * `-a` -- The number of CR-CATs to send
+  * `-m` -- An optional transaction free, in XCH/TXCH
+  * `-t` -- The address to send the CR-CATs to (the VC Holder's wallet address)

 ```bash
 chia wallet send -i 5 -a 100 -m 0.0001 -t txch1hsyj53wz3wzznxdd0kupk075yj2muew8q49yj83yh5tde92x0uxst6ztpg